IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/08_HSBN Deployment.md

 ---

-## Importing in a new identity to Administer your Business Network Archive
+## Importing a new identity to administer your Business Network Archive

-Now we are going to create an identity in composer using the certificates requested previously.
-This identity not only has authority now to install chaincode onto the peers you have uploaded the public certificate to but will also have issuer authority for the certificate authorities.
+Next we are going to create an identity in Composer using the certificates requested previously.
+This new identity will have the authority to install chaincode onto the peers that have your uploaded public certificate and will be an issuer for the certificate authorities.

 To create the new id, run the following command:

 ```bash
 composer identity import -p bmx-hlfv1 -u admin -c ~/.identityCredentials/admin-pub.pem -k ~/.identityCredentials/admin-priv.pem
 ```